Demon Hunter (band): 2000s

-Demon Hunter hit the road that summer with McCaddon on lead and Dunn on bass, and with new touring drummer Timothy "Yogi" Watts, as Jesse Sprinkle could not make the tour.
-This time Demon Hunter took with them rock/post-hardcore rookies Dead Poetic, along with metalcore band Haste the Day.
+Demon Hunter hit the road that summer with McCaddon on lead guitar and Dunn on bass, along with new touring drummer Timothy "Yogi" Watts, as Jesse Sprinkle could not make the tour.
+This time, Demon Hunter took with them rock/post-hardcore band Dead Poetic, along with metalcore band Haste the Day.
 Post-hardcore band Staple replaced Haste the Day towards the end of the tour.

-In 2005, Demon Hunter went back to The Compound in Seattle, Washington to record their third album, entitled The Triptych.
+In 2005, Demon Hunter went back to The Compound in Seattle, Washington to record their third studio album, entitled The Triptych.
 The word "triptych" centers around the concept of three, as it was the band's third album.
 Included on the album is a cover of Prong's song "Snap Your Fingers, Snap Your Neck".
-This album debuted Watts as Sprinkle's permanent replacement on drums (Jesse having joined Dead Poetic) as well as the addition of Ethan Luck as lead guitarist, replacing Kris McCaddon.
+This album debuted Watts as Sprinkle's permanent replacement on drums (Jesse having joined Dead Poetic) as well as the addition of Ethan Luck as lead guitarist and backing vocalist, replacing Kris McCaddon.
 The Triptych was even bigger than Summer of Darkness, selling more than twice as many records on its first week of release than Summer of Darkness had.
 "Undying" was the band's first single from this album, and was also made into a music video directed by Chris Sims.

 Demon Hunter's only 2006 tour took place over the summer with Zao, Becoming the Archetype, August Burns Red, and Spoken.
 The band shot a video for "One Thousand Apologies" after the tour was over, with director Darren Doane at the helm.
 The Triptych was re-released on October 31, 2006, with a DVD accompanying the album, and four extra songs added to the original album.

 The hard rock and heavy metal based magazine, Revolver, published a cover story on Christian metal in December 2006, featuring what the magazine called "The Holy Alliance": Spencer Chamberlain from Underoath, Ryan Clark from Demon Hunter, Tim Lambesis from As I Lay Dying, and Cory Brandan Putman from Norma Jean.